lifewatch/elab-documentation/docs/user-guide.md

 ![Screenshot (4)](https://github.com/lifewatch/elab-documentation/assets/144227108/b88f6fd3-ce8e-47f0-b3d6-83f5f0262904)

 ## Results
-Here you can find the previous jobs submitted with their original file and their job status.
+Here you can find the previous jobs submitted with their original file and their job status 🔎

 ![Screenshot (12)](https://github.com/lifewatch/elab-documentation/assets/144227108/19e7cbe0-b797-43e8-839b-0f3c16cedf28)

 ## User Guide
-This is the link to the document you are reading right now.
+📍This is the link to the document you are reading right now.